fejlek/Nine-Circles-Bayes/2 Second Circle - Checking, Evaluating, and Comparing Bayesian Models/Second_circle_2_predictive_checking.md

 ![](Second_circle_2_files/figure-GFM/unnamed-chunk-23-1.png)<!-- -->

-We observe a notable discrepancy between LOO-PIT values and their expected uniform distribution (the figure contains several random simulations).
+We observe notable discrepancies between LOO-PIT values and their expected uniform distribution.

 Overall, our model diagnostics indicate that the normal model is not appropriate for the dataset.

 ## Measurements of the Speed of Light Revisited